 In August 1953, Lillian Claiborne sold two masters to the Gem label: "Can't You See I Love You"/"My Heart Is Yours"; they were released as the "Rainbows."
 These are, most probably, Serenaders masters.
 If so, why were they called the Rainbows?
 I'm not sure.
 It could be because she learned that Hardy and Womble were now in a group called the Rainbows.
 She might have renamed the group before sending the masters to Gem (which, in turn, might have influenced Hardy and Womble to use the name for their new group).
 It might have been pure coincidence.
 It might have even been because they really were recorded by some other group called the Rainbows.
 At least one other old master by this group found its way to the Baron label in the mid-70s: "It's Terrific."

 At the time, the Rainbows' managers were bandleader Que Martyn and "Hamp" Hampton, at whose aunt's house the group rehearsed.

-In 1954, the Rainbows decided to try their luck in New York.
+In early 1954, the Rainbows decided to try their luck in New York.
 Venturing up to Harlem, they found Bobby's Record Shop at 125th Street and 8th Avenue, just down the block from the Apollo Theater.
 Its owner, Bobby Robinson, also owned Red Robin Records.
 (Since Leroy Henderson's Topps were recording for Red Robin at the time, it's a bet that Henderson was the one who recommended that the Rainbows audition for Robinson.)
 Robinson politely listened to the Rainbows and then turned them down flat!

 While preparations for the recording were taking place, the group fooled around with another original composition, entitled "Mary Lee," a song composed, as a joke, about Marion Lee, someone's girlfriend and the only female permitted to come to rehearsals.
 Robinson was so impressed that he had them record that, and "Honey Hush" was never released.